 The Commons cover some 365 acres and have over twenty miles of public rights of way, administered by a body called ‘The Commons Conservators’.
 Unspoilt by progress, the landscape has remained relatively unchanged over the years, boasting a variety of interesting habitats and a rich variety of flora and fauna, which are easy to explore.

-Torrington Heritage Museum is a small, friendly museum, housed in the Town Hall in the centre of the town.
+Torrington Heritage Museum is a small, friendly museum, which now has a new home at 14 South Street, just by the Pannier Market in the centre of town.
 It is run entirely by volunteers and entrance is free.
 The museum has some fascinating exhibits and aims to reflect the diverse history of this ancient market town.

 The Torrington Cavaliers, an organisation of volunteers are renowned for their initiatives in providing one of Torrington’s major attractions - their spectacular bonfires.
 On August 26th 2005, the torching of a half-scale replica of Nelson’s Trafalgar flagship HMS Victory.
 Thousands of spectators are expected to converge on the town for this event.